beekley/beekley.github.io/_posts/2021-09-26-The-List-Price-Conspiracy.md

 Edit: This data is corroborated by Redfin, which publishes their own [sale-to-list ratio](https://www.redfin.com/definition/saleto-list-ratio).
 The ratio for my neighborhood is 98%, or the median sale price is 0.98x the median last-list price.
 Two notes about this:

 1. It's very neighborhood-specific-- my few blocks had a different value then a lightly broader definition, which was 100.3%.
-These are always pretty low sample-size sets.
+These are still pretty low sample-size sets.
-2. Redfin compare sale the **most recent list** price.
+2. Redfin compares sale prices to the **most recent list** price.
 Above, I used the highest list price since the last sale, since that better captures the spirit of my hypothesis about homes selling for less than they (were once) asked.
-Redfin's number will therefore likely be higher than my equivalent since it drops that data.
+Redfin's number will therefore favor sale price since the list price will be closer to a "realistic" number.

 ## Conclusion